Wises Landing, Kentucky: Geography and history

-Although the Landing name does not appear on contemporary maps, it was Wise's Landing rather than Corn Creek (the creek) that was the location of the next Corn Creek postoffice when it was opened at Ogden's store on June 21, 1878.
+Although the Landing name does not appear on contemporary maps, it was Wise's Landing, rather than Corn Creek, (the creek) that was the location of the next Corn Creek post office when it was opened at Ogden's store on June 21, 1878.
 The Corn Creek post office at Wise's Landing remained in operation until 1912 or 1913.
 It did not receive its first postmaster, Gertrude Ogden, until January 1879.

-It isn't known why Ogden chose to name the postoffice Corn Creek after the creek a few miles away rather than Wise's Landing where it actually was; nor is the reason for Corn Creek the creek's own name known.

-There was a George Corn who lived in the area and died in 1832, with children recorded as living in (then designated) Henry County (now Trimble), and there is also a record of a Corn's Old Farm in the Act of the Kentucky General Assembly that established Trimble and set its county bundaries, so it is possible that the creek was named for a local family.
+It is not known why Ogden chose to name the post office Corn Creek after the creek a few miles away rather than Wise's Landing where it actually was; nor is the reason for Corn Creek, the creek's own name, known.
+There was a George Corn who lived in the area and died in 1832, with children recorded as living in (then designated) Henry County (now Trimble), and there is also a record of a "Corn's Old Farm" in the Act of the Kentucky General Assembly that established Trimble and set its county bundaries, so it is possible that the creek was named for a local family.

 A flood hit the landing in the early 1880s.
 In 1920, about 200 people lived at Wises Landing.
 The 1937 Ohio River flood washed all but two of the buildings located in the lower portion of the town off of their foundations.
 The Yeager General Store, which was built in 1911 and is located in Wise's Landing, was listed on the National Register of Historic Places in 1983.
 At one time, the community had two churches.

 A road from United States Highway 42 at Bedford to Wises Landing was authorized by the Kentucky General Assembly in 1932.
 Transport inland from the Landing had in the 18th and 19th century involved travelling up the rugged creek beds of the Barebone and Corn creeks.